 Describe the work to be performed by the individuals you name to perform essential functions and detail their specific qualifications and substantive experience directly related to the proposed contract.
 Bradley Lake is regulated by the Federal Energy Regulatory Commission (FERC).
 Describe work on FERC and Alaska projects.
-Additional environmental work may be requested for Owned Assets projects outside of Bradley including High Voltage Direct Current transmission line work.
 A response prepared specifically for this proposal is required.
 Marketing resumes often include non-relevant information which may detract from the evaluation of proposal.
 Lists of projects are not useful.
 Focus on individual's specific duties and responsibilities and how project experience is relevant to the proposed contract.